-After 365 days of intensive women’s leggings testing, we found the best leggings for women.
-Get from yoga to the mountaintop to the coffee shop without a hitch.
+After 2 years of intensive testing, we found the best leggings for women.
+Go from yoga to the mountaintop to the coffee shop without a hitch.

 From working out to lounging about, leggings are a comfortable and practical choice.
 But there’s nothing worse than a pair of ill-fitting leggings.
 They ride up, squeeze tight, slide down, and need constant adjustment.
 It’s annoying and gets in the way of being active.

-That’s why we spent the last year testing oh-so-many leggings.
+That’s why we spent the last 2 years testing oh so many leggings.
 And after traveling, surfing, running, hiking, yoga bending, CrossFit sweating, and generally living in leggings, we found the standouts.

-We’ve divided the best leggings list into five categories: running, water, everyday wear, yoga, and winter.
+We’ve divided the best leggings list into four categories: workout, everyday wear, yoga, and winter.
 Of course, some leggings fit in multiple categories, and this list doesn’t include every legging on the planet.
 But it’s extensive, and we created it after thorough testing and research.

 Best Everyday Wear & Travel Leggings